snowplow/documentation/docs/introduction.md

 * 🛠️ **Over [20 SDKs](/docs/collecting-data/collecting-from-own-applications/index.md)** to collect data from web, mobile, server-side, and other sources.
 * ✅ A unique approach based on **[schemas and validation](/docs/understanding-your-pipeline/schemas/index.md)** ensures your data is as clean as possible.
 * 🪄 **Over [15 enrichments](/docs/enriching-your-data/available-enrichments/index.md)** to get the most out of your data.
-* 🏭 Stream data to your data warehouse/lakehouse or SaaS destinations of choice — Snowplow fits nicely within the [Modern Data Stack](https://snowplowanalytics.com/blog/2021/05/12/modern-data-stack/?utm_source=docs&utm_content=landing-page).
+* 🏭 Stream data to your data warehouse, lakehouse (supporting the Delta, Iceberg and Hudi Open Table Formats) or SaaS destinations of choice — Snowplow fits nicely within the [Modern Data Stack](https://snowplowanalytics.com/blog/2021/05/12/modern-data-stack/?utm_source=docs&utm_content=landing-page).